cronblocks/acme-csharp/README.md

 # ACME-C#

-This project is intended to bring about simplest implementation for ACMEv2 client.
+This project is intended for being one of the simplest implementations for ACMEv2 client.